-The results page provides a summary of the methane baseline results up to January 2015 and links to the regional summaries.
+The results page provides a summary of the methane baseline results and links to the regional summaries.

 Understanding the current distribution of methane in UK groundwaters will provide a baseline against which any future changes can be measured.
 This has become particularly important with increasing interest in shale gas in the UK.